 A relatively large number of individuals, however, simply cannot have any alcoholic beverages because of the obstacles they experience when drinking, including alcohol addiction.

-Since roughly 14 million Americans abuse alcohol or are alcoholics, the group of individuals who should not or can not drink alcohol is a sizeable and a considerable amount of people.
+Since roughly 14 million Americans abuse alcohol or are alcoholics, the group of individuals who should not or can not drink alcohol is sizeable.
 This group of individuals needs to learn how to reduce or eliminate their alcoholism symptoms and alcoholism signs and get the alcohol treatment they need.

 Consider the following: recent alcohol addiction research shows that roughly 53 percent of the adults in the United States has articulated that one or more of their close relatives has a drinking problem that requires professional alcohol rehabilitation.
 This is one of the most notable alcohol abuse and alcoholism statistics that indicates the extent of problem drinking in the U.S.